ward/declarative-programming-project/README.md

 objects into two lists of 2 still requires checking up to `2!` (ok that sounds less impressive in the low amounts) of arrangements in each container.
 It requires no explanation that this quickly results in *huge* amounts.

-TODO: Is this part still needed or do we remove the code?
-This is run by issuing `all.`.
-Every press of `;` gives a new solution.
-Keep in mind that the amount of possibilities quickly becomes *enormous*.
-Testing it is adviced to be done in small amounts of objects, if you want it to ever finish.